FlavioSerra-afk/FoodBank-Manager/Docs/PRD-foodbank-manager.md

 **Permissions tab — Acceptance Criteria**
 - Admins can map caps to roles (except Administrator which is fixed).
-- Admins can set per-user overrides.
+- Admins can manage per-user overrides via a searchable table with add/remove rows.
+- Export downloads a JSON of role mappings and per-user overrides.
+- Import accepts JSON (file or paste) with optional Dry Run preview; caps validated against `Capabilities::all()`.
+- Reset restores default roles and clears per-user overrides.
-- Import/Export and Reset actions exist with nonces and warnings.
+- All actions use nonces and safe redirects.
 - **Attendance** — see detailed spec below.

 #### Attendance (Admin Tab)